Thailand: Southern Islands - January 2007

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-You saw the movie The beach with Leonardo Di Caprio and Virginia Ledoyen?
-That's right...
-Maya Bay, on Koh Phi Phi Leh, in southern Thailand.
+You saw the movie The beach with Leonardo Di Caprio and Virginie Ledoyen?
+Yes, it's there...
+Maya Bay, on Koh Phi Phi Leh, in the south of Thailand.

 Maya Bay, the beach neither deserted nor secret

-Well, needless to say that once arrived on the island, it's not at all like in the movie: the beach of Maya Bay is very easily accessible, and not at all deserted, especially in this month of January, it's the high tourist season!
+Well, needless to say that once arrived on the island, it is not at all like in the movie: the beach of Maya Bay is very easily accessible, and not at all deserted, especially in this month of January, it is the high tourist season!

-Update 2011 : I returned to Koh Phi Phi four years later, in 2011 and unfortunately nothing has changed in Maya Bay.
-The place is certainly still beautiful, but tourism issue, it may be even worse than in 2007...
+Update 2011 : I went back to Koh Phi Phi four years later, in 2011 and unfortunately nothing has changed in Maya Bay.
+The place is certainly still beautiful, but in terms of tourist numbers, it is perhaps even worse than in 2007...
 See my new pictures in this post → Phi Phi Leh, the beautiful island

-But hey...
-I must admit, the white sand and turquoise waters (when framed well to avoid having too many people on the picture) always make their little effect !!!
+But well...
+I have to admit it, the white sand and the turquoise waters (if you frame well to avoid having too many people on the picture) always make their little effect !!!

-Yesterday was spent by boat, touring the beaches and surrounding islands.
-At each stopover, splash in the water with mask and snorkel or take a short kayak tour!
+Yesterday, we spent the day on a boat, to go around the beaches and nearby islands.
+At each stop, we splashed in the water with mask and snorkel or went for a kayak ride!

 Pure tourist idleness, under a bright sun.
 Too hard, life under the Thai coconut trees! 😎